As an Amazon Associate I earn from qualifying purchases.

-What is eBay to you?
+What is reselling to you?

 A lucrative hobby?
 An easy part-time income?
 A serious business?

 While there are other items that might help you take cuter Instagram photos, the following tools are hardworking items that will help the rubber meet the road.
-So if you’re serious about selling on eBay, don’t be caught without these!
+So if you’re serious about selling on eBay, don’t be caught without these.

 1. A Thermal Printer

 If you are serious about eBay, you should be shipping all of your orders from home.
 Not only is it cheaper, but you don’t have to wear pants.
 Buying a thermal printer and shipping straight from eBay has saved us a ton of money and time.
 Printing with an ink printer is both expensive (ink prices are out of control) and time-consuming (we hate taping paper labels to boxes).

 If you have a bit more time to read, finish this article and then hop over to one of our thermal printer reviews to see what would be the best fit for you!